classiebit/anofie-docs/resources/docs/1.0/admin/settings.md

 <a name="Regional"></a>
 ## Regional

-Anofie is multi-lingual and multi-timezone.
-No matter where you're from, you can set your native Timezone and Language which will applied as default.
+Anofie is multi-lingual and multi-time zone.
+No matter where you're from, you can set your native Timezone and Language which will be applied as default.

-> {warning} Please read the guidelines provided below each setting, and follow exactly mentioned, or else it may break down the your site.
+> {warning} Please read the guidelines provided below each setting, and follow exactly mentioned, or else it may break down your site.